There are four key elements that define any COIL project:

 - Students must engage in some sort of online interaction, whether it is asynchronous or synchronous.

 - It must be driven by a set of internationalised learning outcomes aimed at developing global perspectives and/or fostering students’ intercultural competences.

 - There must be a reflective component that helps students think critically about such interactions.

 Beyond these basic requirements the possibilities are almost limitless.
-OIL project leaders can decide how (and to what extent) their project is embedded into any of the modules they teach.
+COIL project leaders can decide how (and to what extent) their project is embedded into any of the modules they teach.
 Projects can vary in duration and format.
-Some OIL projects might involve for example a ‘live’ interaction for no more than one hour, whilst others will involve a series of activities scheduled throughout the entire duration of a module.
+Some COIL projects might involve for example a ‘live’ interaction for no more than one hour, whilst others will involve a series of activities scheduled throughout the entire duration of a module.

-OIL Projects can take place in ‘real-time’ so that students from different countries are communicating and interacting ‘live’ simultaneously.
+COIL Projects can take place in ‘real-time’ so that students from different countries are communicating and interacting ‘live’ simultaneously.
 However, projects can also take place ‘asynchronously,’ which means students from each country can interact and work together at different times.
 This may be helpful when time differences between countries are not manageable or complementary to schedules.

 Animation courtesy of our OIL partners (Tecnologico de Monterrey, Mexico)

 Participating in an COIL project is one of the key actions that may help students become Global Graduates.
 Most notably, it will provide them with an invaluable opportunity to:

 - Interact, engage and collaborate with peers they would have not otherwise have the chance to work with.